fluent/fluentd-docs-gitbook/plugins/storage/README.md

 ## Overview

-Sometimes, the input/filter/output plugin needs to save its internal state in memory, storage or key-value store.
+Sometimes, the input/filter/output plugin needs to save its internal state in memory, storage, or key-value store.
 Fluentd has a pluggable system called Storage that lets a plugin store and reuse its internal state as key-value pairs.